 Since the removal of the Maelstrom cost from Frost Shock in Patch 8.0, Icefury has become much less complex to manage.
 This is to be used on cooldown assuming you can cast all four empowered Frost Shocks.
-The Maelstrom cost removal from Frost Shock gives you a bit more liberty in when you can use Icefury charges, potentially for brief moments in the 15 second buff window where you will move for a few GCDs.
+Icefury empowered Frost Shock generate Maelstrom now.
+This gives you more liberty in when you can use Icefury charges, potentially for brief moments in the 15 second buff window where you will move for a few GCDs.

 Unlimited Power (UP)

 An interesting buff that creates some swing in the spec, a tangible speeding up and slowing down of casts provided you’re lucky with Mastery: Elemental Overload procs.
-This is especially noticeable in AOE with High Voltage, where you can regularly get in excess of 15 stacks for a total of 30%+ haste for a few seconds.
+This is especially noticeable in AOE, where you can regularly get in excess of 10 stacks for a total of 20%+ haste for a few seconds.

-A potent cooldown with a few requirements for its use.
-First, you must ensure you refresh Flame Shock before casting Ascendance as the reduced duration of Flame Shock in BFA would likely require you to refresh it during Ascendance.
+An additional cooldown with a few requirements for its use.
+First, you must ensure you’ll have Flame Shock active for Ascendance’ full duration.
 Second, you want to get high value out of Ascendance with high (optimally 100%) uptime of casts during the buff.
 You should adjust your casts during Ascendance as per the priority list page.

 Notable talent synergies